Jeromeschmidt/Udacity-Deep-Reinforcement-Nanodegree/p1_navigation/Report.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

-### Implementation
+### Implementation:

 Neural Network Architecture:
--  2 fully connected 'RELU' activation layers
+-  Convolutional neural network with 2 fully connected 'RELU' activation layers

 Reinforcement learning training parameters:
 - BUFFER_SIZE = int(1e5)